-The alphanumeric digital display is a two line display that indicates actual room pressure (positive or negative), alarm status, menu options, and error messages.
-In normal operation (green light is on), the display continuously scrolls information about room pressure, and other variables programmed; flow, air changes per hour, etc..
-The variables that scroll depend on the options installed.
+The alphanumeric digital display is a two line display that indicates actual room pressure (positive, negative or no isolation), alarm status, menu options, and error messages.
+In normal operation (green light is on), the display continuously scrolls information about room pressure, and other variables programmed; flow, air changes per hour, etc. The variables that scroll depend on the model of PresSura controller purchased and options installed.

-As an example, if an alarm condition occurs the variable that normally scrolls will state type of alarm; low pressure, high pressure, flow
+As an example, if an alarm condition occurs, the variable that normally scrolls RE will state type of alarm; low pressure, high pressure, flow